ChuprinaDaria/Customs-ETL-Automation/README.md

 All sensitive data (names, IDs, etc.) has been removed or anonymized.
 The scripts are safe for demo or test usage.

-## 📈 Result

-This automation reduced the report preparation time from hours to ~5 minutes per report, replacing a full-time manual task.

 ## 🧰 Future Improvements

 - Web-based UI
 - Support for SQLCipher encryption
 - Logging & error handling